cchauve/plASgraph2/README.md

   <img src="/doc/plASgraph2_architecture.png" alt="drawing" width="600"/>
 </p>

 This distribution of PlASgraph2 is provided with a model trained on data from the ESKAPEE group of bacterial pathogens (*Enterococcus faecium*, *Staphylococcus aureus*, *Klebsiella pneumoniae*, *Acinetobacter baumannii*, *Pseudomonas aeruginosa*, *Enterobacter spp.*, and *Escherichia coli*).
 PlASgraph2 is species-agnostic, so the provided trained model can be applied to analyse data from other pathogen species.
-Alternativly, plASgraph can be trained on a nw training dataset (see section **Training** below).
+Alternativly, plASgraph can be trained on a new training dataset (see section **Training** below).

 ## Installation
 PlASgraph2 can be installed from this repository